 Weed in America has a vast, fruitful and complex history.
 It began earlier than you may imagine and then grew with small social groups.
 Just as the USA grew internationally through the birth of Hollywood and the ‘American Dream’ idea, as did cannabis.
 It began to be linked to Jazz music and the beet generation, and was part of a whirlwind of free-world attitude.
 However, much like many other countries, this growing zeitgeist was not liked by everyone.
 And as usual, it was those in power who did not like it.
 Therefore, soon enough, weed was illegalized throughout the whole of America.
 And now, much like in the UK, it’s a complicated subject.
 The 50 states of the US all have differing views on weed – some accepting their medicinal advantages, and some not.
 In this article we are going to be looking into whether weed is legal in America.
 We’ll look into the history of weed in America, the specific cannabis laws, the different states and their views, and the future.
+If you’re left wondering: where is weed legal in the world as a whole?
+Then make sure to check out our other articles.
 As always, strap yourself in.
 Let’s go!

 History of Weed In America